rsksmart/ri-aggregation/docs/architecture.md

   - Microservices applications, which are capable of working independently from each other:
     - `Core` service (`core/bin/zksync_core`) maintains transactions memory pool and commits new blocks.
     - `API` service (`core/bin/zksync_api`) provides a server "front-end": REST API & JSON RPC HTTP/WS implementations.
-    - `Ethereum Sender` service (`core/bin/zksync_eth_sender`) finalizes the blocks by sending corresponding Ethereum transactions to the L1 smart contract.
+    - `Rootstock Sender` service (`core/bin/zksync_eth_sender`) finalizes the blocks by sending corresponding Rootstock transactions to the L1 smart contract.
     - `Witness Generator` service (`core/bin/zksync_witness_generator`) creates input data required for provers to prove blocks, and implements a private API server for provers to interact with.

 Thus, in order to get a local zkSync setup running, the following has to be done:

-- zkSync smart contract is compiled and deployed to the Ethereum.
+- zkSync smart contract is compiled and deployed to the Rootstock.
 - zkSync server is launched.
 - At least one prover is launched and connected to the Server application.